UofGStats/booktemplate/README.md

-# UofG Stats Book Quarto Template
+# UofGStats Book Quarto Template

 This document explains how to install, set up, and customize the UofGStats book Quarto template.